 What is Copy Writing?

-Copy writing, in a nutshell is the writing of intriguing advertising copy.
-Ironically you need great copywriting to get readers to open and read your copy to begin with so if you have ineffective copywriting that’s a problem.
+Ironically you need great copywriting to get readers to open and read your content to begin with so if you have ineffective copywriting that’s a big problem to start with.

 - Conventional forms of advertising such as brochures, posters, direct mail